 Websites & Resources

 I’m going to list some Facebook support groups that I am that I find helpful.
 Most of them you have to get approved to join, but I have found them to be worth it!

 As a teacher, I am familiar with what is called a 504 plan.
-It provides accommodates for students who need extra supports in the classroom.
-As it turns out, children with Celiac disease often need extra support in the classroom – things such as being able to go to the bathroom whenever and as needed, using alternate supplies, and provided food that is safe for their bodies.
-This following website is a great resource to learn more about what a 504 can do for you and your child in the school setting.
+It provides accommodations for students who need extra support in the classroom.
+As it turns out, children with Celiac disease often need extra support in the classroom – things such as being able to go to the bathroom whenever and as needed, using alternate supplies, and providing food that is safe for their bodies.
+The following website is a great resource to learn more about what a 504 can do for you and your child in the school setting.
 Their main website is a great resource for information in general about Celiac disease.

 We made the most delicious cupcakes using this cake mix yesterday!
 I followed the advice on a Celiac Facebook group to add a package of instant vanilla pudding mix as we made it and it came out so moist and yummy!
 And most Pillsbury frostings are gluten and dairy free as well!
 Win Win!!

 Best.
 Pretzels.
 Ever.
 Not sure I need to say more.
 And I’m not even someone who likes regular pretzels much, ha!
 But these gluten-free ones are amazing!